+Radiosondes for 1680 MHz secondary radars may be very cheap as they may have neither a NAVAID/GNSS receiver nor a pressure sensor therefore some countries have no other alternatives to their use.

 In many developed countries, the cost of employing an operator to monitor the radiosonde measurement has become too high, and the requirement for fully automated balloon launch systems, supervised from a remote site is growing, and many are now in operation.
-These systems always use NAVAID/GPS radiosondes operating in the 401-406 MHz band.
+These systems always use NAVAID/GNSS radiosondes operating in the 400.15-406 MHz band.
 The automated system has to have a minimum of two available radiosondes, preset at different operating frequencies in the band.
 As with manned operations, if the first radiosonde launch fails with an early balloon failure, the radiosonde may continue to transmit.
 In addition, another radiosonde launched from a nearby site may already be using the nominal station frequency.
-The automated launch system scans between 401 MHz and 406 MHz in advance of launch, to ensure that a radiosonde is not already transmitting within range at the selected frequency.
+The automated launch system scans between 400.15 MHz and 406 MHz in advance of launch, to ensure that a radiosonde is not already transmitting within range at the selected frequency.
 In both situations, a second frequency must be available to obtain the operational measurement.

-3.6.3 Differences in network density
+3.5.3 Differences in network density

 The WMO has defined and regularly reviews the minimum global and regional density requirements of MetAids networks.
 The spectrum requirements of the MetAids service vary on a country-by-country basis dependent upon the density of the network.
 Any estimate of spectrum requirements must be based on the whole user community for the service including defence and environmental agencies.
 Higher network density requires greater spectrum efficiency.
 The countries that operate the more dense networks usually have the budgetary resources to procure MetAids with more spectrum-efficient transmitters.
 These countries are usually the countries where there is also the greatest variation in atmospheric conditions from day-to-day.
-Countries that operate low-density networks may not have the resources to operate a large number of stations or procure high stability narrow-band transmitters.
+Countries that operate low-density networks may not have the resources to operate a large number of stations.

-3.6.4 Use of the 401-406 MHz band
+3.5.4 Use of the 401-406 MHz band